svtk/koog-tutorials/tutorials/IntroToAIAgents.md

 ```

-We want to handle two types of events: “Before the LLM call”, where we’ll print out the messages and tools, and “After the LLM call”, where we’ll print the LLM’s response.
+We want to handle two types of events: “On the LLM Call Start”, where we’ll print out the messages and tools, and “On the LLM Call Completion”, where we’ll print the LLM’s response.

 Run the code again.